-The Hart Fellows Program is designed to build fellows’ capacity for leadership outside of conventional professional knowledge.
+The Hart Fellowship Program is designed to build fellows’ capacity for leadership outside of conventional professional knowledge.
 Working with community partners to address systemic issues in the field, Hart Fellows face obstacles in social attitudes and political will, and often must grapple with profound differences in values.
 They engage in the practice of critical reflection to analyze the implications of larger patterns and dynamics within sociopolitical systems, as well as to better understand their own skills, interests and leadership capacities.
 Their insights and observations form the foundation of the Hart Fellows writing program, which prepares fellows to develop their perspectives about the complexities of their work, and to communicate what they are learning to a public audience.

-Just as there is no typical Hart Fellows Program experience, there is no typical Hart Fellow.
+Just as there is no typical Hart Fellowship experience, there is no typical Hart Fellow.
 Hart Fellows have a wide variety of interests, experiences and strengths.
 In general, Hart Fellows share the quality of having a distinct vision, mission or vantage point from which they engage the world.
 Fellows must be comfortable with forming relationships across social and cultural barriers, open-minded with opposing views and respectful in both professional and social settings.
 Many fellows have prepared themselves for work in social issues by taking advantage of opportunities in experiential learning and working directly with community organizations.
 In addition, they are reflective and thoughtful writers.

 Latest HFP Stories